Q: I want a portrait done. Do you have a studio?

 Q: What if I need special considerations from you?

-A: Bring them on.
+A: Talk to me.
 We'll work together.

-Q: Do you do Black and White?
+Q: Do you do black-and-white?

 Q: What else do you photograph besides people?